Aliases for CLCNKA Gene

 GeneCards Summary for CLCNKA Gene

 CLCNKA (Chloride Voltage-Gated Channel Ka) is a Protein Coding gene.
 Diseases associated with CLCNKA include Bartter Syndrome, Type 4B, Neonatal, With Sensorineural Deafness and Infantile Bartter Syndrome With Sensorineural Deafness.
-Among its related pathways are Diuretics Pathway, Pharmacodynamics and Ion channel transport.
+Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated chloride channel activity.
 An important paralog of this gene is CLCNKB.

 Voltage-gated chloride channel.
 Chloride channels have several functions including the regulation of cell volume; membrane potential stabilization, signal transduction and transepithelial transport.
 May be important in urinary concentrating mechanisms.